rurounigit/hootspot/README.md

 │   └── manifest.json      # Core Chrome Extension configuration
 └── src/                   # Main application source code
-    ├── api/               # All external API communication logic │   ├── google.ts      # Functions for interacting with the Google Gemini API │   └── lm-studio.ts   # Functions for interacting with a local LM Studio server
-    ├── assets/            # SVG icons and other static assets used in the app │   └── icons.tsx      # React components for all SVG icons ├── components/        # React components, organized by feature
+    ├── api/               # All external API communication logic │   ├── google/        # Functions for interacting with the Google Gemini API │   ├── lm-studio.ts   # Functions for interacting with a local LM Studio server │   └── ollama.ts      # Functions for interacting with a local Ollama server ├── assets/            # SVG icons and other static assets used in the app │   └── icons.tsx      # React components for all SVG icons ├── components/        # React components, organized by feature